vbfalchetto/master-thesis/README.md

 1. Include both simulations in different folders.
 2. Include toy examples showing the mumerical differences between quaternions and Euler angles implementations.
 3. Include python codes for the abovementioned models and simulations.

+## Adding some unrelated codes of the thesis